aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 assumption of this approach is that increased phylogenetic distance implies increased ecological dissimilarity -- either in the form of differences in species niches, interactions, or functional traits.
-When this is true, high phylogenetic diversity could creat the ecological conditions neede for strong ecosystem functioning [@Srivastava2012c].
+When this is true, high phylogenetic diversity leads to complementarity between species, resulting in increased ecosystem functioning [@Srivastava2012c].
 Despite the prevalence of phylogenetic community ecology and the importance of predators to natural systems, the phylogenetic diversity of local predator assemblages has rarely been measured